Boise County, Idaho

 Boise County is a rural mountain county in the U.S. state of Idaho.
 As of the 2020 United States census, the population was 7,610.
 The county seat is historic Idaho City, which is connected through a series of paved and unpaved roads to Lowman, Centerville, Placerville, Pioneerville, Star Ranch, Crouch, Garden Valley, and Horseshoe Bend.

 Boise County is part of the Boise metropolitan area.
+Despite the name, Boise itself is in nearby Ada County.

 The Bogus Basin ski area is in the southwestern part of the county.
 The county's eastern area contains the central section of the Sawtooth Wilderness, the western part of the Sawtooth National Recreation Area.

 In 2010, the center of Idaho's population was in Boise County.